tlong314/cmgame/README.md

 As discussed above, we can pass in various options when creating our game.
 These are described below.

-startBtn - An HTML element (or CSS selector for that element) that will be used to start the game.
+`startBtn` - An HTML element (or CSS selector for that element) that will be used to start the game.
 Defaults to null, and game starts on first user interaction.

-fullscreen - {boolean} If true, the game will attempt to enter fullscreen browser mode on first user interaction (this does not necessarily change the canvas size itself; it only performs browser-specific actions like removing the address bar).
+`fullscreen` - {boolean} If true, the game will attempt to enter fullscreen browser mode on first user interaction (this does not necessarily change the canvas size itself; it only performs browser-specific actions like removing the address bar).
 Results vary by browser.
 Default is false.

-enterFullscreenBtn - An HTML element (or CSS selector for that element) to be used to enter fullscreen when user clicks.
+`enterFullscreenBtn` - An HTML element (or CSS selector for that element) to be used to enter fullscreen when user clicks.
 Default is null.

-exitFullscreenBtn: An HTML element (or CSS selector for that element) to be used to exit fullscreen when user clicks.
+`exitFullscreenBtn` - An HTML element (or CSS selector for that element) to be used to exit fullscreen when user clicks.
 Default is null.

-screenshotBtn: An HTML element (or CSS selector for that element) to be used to capture an in-game screenshot when user clicks.
+`screenshotBtn` An HTML element (or CSS selector for that element) to be used to capture an in-game screenshot when user clicks.

-type - A string describing the type of math game.
+`type` - A string describing the type of math game.
 Available options are "graph" (standard 2D Cartesian graph system), "venn" (Venn Diagrams), "graphtheory" (A system of vertices and edges, as presented in Graph Theory), or "none" (no math-specific resources, in case you just want to use this to make a basic game or animation).
 Since this engine is geared toward math games, "graph" is the default.

-images - A plain JS object of images that may need preloading.
+`images` - A plain JS object of images that may need preloading.
 Define these with the key being how you want to access the image later, and the value being the image's source path.
 E.g.,

 ```javascript